Brian Propp: Playing career

 Propp started his career with the Melville Millionaires of the Saskatchewan Junior Hockey League.
-With the Millionaires, he broke the scoring record with 75 goals and 92 assists for 168 points in 57 games, playing on a line with Kelly Dean and Dwaine Turberfield.
+With the Millionaires, he set a new scoring record (broken years later) with 76 goals and 92 assists for 168 points in 57 games.

-He then moved on to the Brandon Wheat Kings of the WHL, a team that featured future NHLers Brad McCrimmon, Bill Derlago, Laurie Boschman, Dave Semenko, Glen Hanlon, Ray Allison, and Walt Poddubny.
+He then moved on to the Brandon Wheat Kings of the Western Hockey League, a team that featured future NHL players Brad McCrimmon, Bill Derlago, Laurie Boschman, Dave Semenko, Glen Hanlon, Ray Allison, and Walt Poddubny.
 Propp won two league scoring titles.
 At the end of his third season, he was drafted 14th overall by the Philadelphia Flyers in the 1979 NHL Entry Draft.